wp-plugins/newsletters-lite/readme.txt

 10. Dashboard widget for quick overview

 == Changelog ==

+= 4.4.4 =
+* ADD: jQuery UI datepicker for date custom field
+* ADD: Setting to hide current subscriptions in manage subscriptions page
+* ADD: Multiple, unlimited latest posts subscription instances
+* ADD: Merge mailing lists
+* IMPROVE: Load Visual/Text tabs on new content areas with "Add Content Area"
+* IMPROVE: Show current date/time above touch_time for future scheduling
+* IMPROVE: Dynamically show "Emails Sent" value per subscriber
+* IMPROVE: Improve tracking image in default foot.php template file
+* IMPROVE: Ability to save newsletter themes without [wpmlcontent] tag
+* IMPROVE: Turn on SMTP debugging when plugin debugging is on
+* IMPROVE: Use isFunction for all jQuery functions
+* IMPROVE: Prevent use of reserved WordPress words in custom fields such as 'name'
+* FIX: Ajax progress sending/queuing checkbox confusion
+* FIX: Checkbox custom field values incorrect in admin subscription notification
+* FIX: "Add Attachment" button conflict with some themes on Create Newsletter
+* FIX: Unwanted STYLE tags in premade themes
+* FIX: Invalid textdomain on certain strings in the core
+* FIX: "You are not authorised to use this link..." error.
+Auth fails

 = 4.4.3 =
 * ADD: Setting to turn on/off the excerpt length/text settings